paulopirozelli/logicalreasoning/README.md

 This is the repository for the paper "Assessing Logical Reasoning Capabilities of Encoder-Only Transformer Models".

-### Abstract
-Logical reasoning is central to complex human activities, such as thinking, debating, and planning; it is also a central component of many AI systems as well.
+**Abstract:** Logical reasoning is central to complex human activities, such as thinking, debating, and planning; it is also a central component of many AI systems as well.
 In this paper, we investigate the extent to which encoder-only transformer language models (LMs) can reason according to logical rules.
 We ask whether those LMs can deduce theorems in propositional calculus and first-order logic; if their relative success in these problems reflects general logical capabilities; and which layers contribute the most to the task.
 First, we show for several encoder-only LMs that they can be trained, to a reasonable degree, to determine logical validity on various datasets.
 Next, by cross-probing fine-tuned models on these datasets, we show that LMs have difficulty in transferring their putative logical reasoning ability, which suggests that they may have learned dataset-specific features, instead of a general capability.
 Finally, we conduct a layerwise probing experiment, which shows that the hypothesis classification task is mostly solved through higher layers.

 ## Code